 The Commission on Accreditation of Allied Health Education Programs (CAAHEP) is a programmatic postsecondary accrediting agency recognized by the Council for Higher Education Accreditation (CHEA) and carries out its accrediting activities in cooperation with 23 review committees (Committees on Accreditation).
 CAAHEP currently accredits over 2100 entry level education programs in 28 health science professions.

 CAAHEP, a 501(c)(3) tax exempt organization, was formed in 1994.
 Its predecessor organization was the Committee on Allied Health Education and Accreditation (CAHEA).
 CAHEA was part of the American Medical Association (AMA).

 CAAHEP is comprised of both a Commission and a Board of Directors.
 The Commission is composed of representatives appointed to represent the organizations that belong to CAAHEP as well as certain other “communities of interest.”
 These Commissioners are responsible for approving the bylaws, mission, and vision statements of CAAHEP, as well as determining which health sciences professions are to be recognized by CAAHEP.

-The CAAHEP Board of Directors is composed of 15 members, who are elected by and from among the Commissioners.
+The CAAHEP Board of Directors is composed of 16 members, who are elected by and from those serving as Commissioners.
 The Board is the accrediting body of CAAHEP that awards or denies accreditation after review of accreditation recommendations made by the Committees on Accreditation.
 It is also the primary governing body that oversees the business of CAAHEP and implements the mission and vision as adopted by the Commission.